Malinskiy/action-android/README.md

 # action-android

-This is a collection of GitHub Actions for Android development
+This is a collection of GitHub Actions for Android development.
+It's working on an Apple Silicon M1 custom runner with amazing fast espresso tests.

 # Requirements